amigazen/libnix-amiga/README.md

 It does not contain any of the changes found in releases from beppo, BSzili, AmigaPorts and others.

-The reason for this is that many changes in those other forks are both poorly documented, and written without regard for retaining compatibility with Amiga nativebuilds.
+The reason for this is that many changes in those other forks are both poorly documented, and written without regard for retaining compatibility with Amiga native builds.
 Indeed usually their changes are designed to improve compatibility with newer versions of GCC used in cross compilers targeting Amiga.

 In time, the best patches from other libnix forks may be cherry-picked where it is beneficial to do so, while retaining compatibility with Amiga's native GCC.